spetr/icewarp/README.md

 `docker exec -it icewarp /opt/icewarp/wizard.sh`

-This command will allow you to :
+This command will allow you to:

 - Activate the license (request evaluation or activate purchased license)
 - Create first domain